klust/LUMI-BE-training-materials/docs/intro-evolving/07-Slurm.md

     any type of GRES that can also be used.
 Now you also need to specify the type of the GRES.
 The number you have to specify if on a per-node basis, so on LUMI you can use  `--gres=gpu:8` or `--gres=gpu:mi250:8`.

-As these options are also forwarded to `srun`, it will save you from specifying them there.
+As these options are also forwarded to `srun`, it will save you from specifying them there if you specified them already at the time of the job allocation.

 ## Per-node allocations: Starting a job step